 To further enhance the precision of radiation treatment delivery, image-guided radiation therapy (IGRT) is used.
 This is accomplished through the latest technological addition to Shore Medical Center's linear accelerator.
 Through the use of an on-board imager (OBI), 2D or 3D images are taken just prior to the patient's treatment.
 This improves accuracy by compensating for day-to-day movement in the patient's treatment position allowing for even smaller treatment margins.

-The Shore Medical Center Radiation Oncology Department is accredited by the American College of Radiology (ACR).
-ACR Accreditation ensures that Shore’s program meets the most current and stringent standards in staffing, equipment, quality control and technical capability.
+The Shore Cancer Center Radiation Oncology Department is accredited by the American College of Radiology (ACR).
+ACR Accreditation ensures that Shore’s program meets the most current and stringent standards in staffing, equipment, quality control and technical capability

 Chemotherapy also known as "chemo" is a type of treatment for cancer that uses a medication or combination of medications to destroy cancer cells.